oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

     ```

-1. To confirm that the load balancer noticed the new ingress and is successfully routing to the domain's server pods,
+1. To confirm that the ingress controller noticed the new ingress and is successfully routing to the domain's server pods,
     you can send a request to the URL for the "WebLogic ReadyApp framework", as
-    shown in the example below, which will return a HTTP 200 status code.
+    shown in the example below, which will return an HTTP 200 status code.

     ```
     $ curl -v -H 'host: sample-domain1.org' http://localhost:30305/weblogic/ready